hzi-bifo/AMR_benchmarking/README.md

 **C. Advanced/optional parameters setting (Model)**

 - You can evaluate for a subset of species at a time  by modifying the values of the 'species_list', 'species_list_phylotree', and 'species_list_multi_antibiotics' options.
-- For [multi-species models](https://github.com/hzi-bifo/AMR_benchmarking/wiki/Advanced-parameters-setting-for-multi%E2%80%90Models) , we have listed all the possible species (in terms of dataset this study provides);  you can explore as you like by making new combinations of the listed species.
+- For [multi-species models](https://github.com/hzi-bifo/AMR_benchmarking/wiki/Advanced-parameters-setting-for-multi%E2%80%90Models) , we have listed all the possible species in terms of dataset this study provides;  you can explore as you like by making new combinations of the listed species.
 Users, who would like to reproduce this AMR benchmarking results, are not advised to change settings in this category.

 |option|	action	|values ([default])|
 | ------------- | ------------- |------------- |